ThatBallinGuy/Social-Network-API/README.md

 - Clone the repo down to your local machine
 - copy the database schema into your Dbeaver to create the database
 - Install modules by using `npm i` in your terminal
-- Type `npm run seed` in the terminal to seed the database
 - Then youre good to move on to the usage

 ## Usage